Apply many-to-many relationships in Power BI Desktop

 The resulting Relationship view would then display the direct, many-to-many relationship between the two tables.
 The tables' appearance in the Fields list, and their later behavior when the visuals are created, are similar to when we applied the workaround.
 In the workaround, the extra table that displays the distinct State data isn't made visible.
 As described earlier, a visual that shows State, Population, and Sales data would be displayed:

-The major differences between relationships with a many-many cardinality and the more typical Many-1 relationships are as follows:
+The major differences between relationships with a many-to-many cardinality and the more typical Many-1 relationships are as follows:

 The values shown don't include a blank row that accounts for mismatched rows in the other table.
 Also, the values don't account for rows where the column used in the relationship in the other table is null.